-* Scientists, By Faith, Reject that the Universe has a Center: Real Science Radio's Bob Enyart and Fred Williams document the admission by leading Big Bang scientists that there is no known scientific evidence that confirms the widely accepted belief by cosmologists like Stephen Hawking and physicists like Lawrence Krauss that the universe has no center.
-Therefore we here document leading scientists who admit that the Copernican Principle (that we are not in the center of the universe), and its more generalized version, the Cosmological Principle, that the universe is homogeneous (the same everywhere) AND isotropic (the same in every direction), which combined would prove the Copernican Principle, that the universe has no center, is not an observational but a philosophical claim.
+* Scientists, By Faith, Reject that the Universe has a Center: [Updated June 2020] Real Science Radio's Bob Enyart and Fred Williams document the admission by leading Big Bang scientists that there is no known scientific evidence that confirms the widely accepted belief by cosmologists like Stephen Hawking and physicists like Lawrence Krauss that the universe has no center.
+Therefore we here document leading scientists who admit that the Copernican Principle (that we are not in the center of the universe), and its more generalized version, the Cosmological Principle, that the universe is homogeneous (the same everywhere) AND isotropic (the same in every direction).
+If those two claims had not been falsified by the greatest scientific observations ever made (see the first bullet at rsr.org/bbp), they would combine in support of the Copernican Principle, that the universe has no center.
+That Copernican claim though, of course, is not an observational but philosophical.
 All this current secular dogma amounts not to a scientific conclusion but to a presuppositional belief.
 Whether or not the universe has a center is not essential to the Christian faith, but is passionate dogma to most atheistic scientists.
 So below we:

 - document leading scientists admitting that the Cosmological Principle is a philosophy

 - give examples of atheists who hype the claim that the universe has no center

 - present evidence that the universe may have a center from our catalog of papers on redshift

 - show that it is an atheistic fabrication to claim that the Church ever taught that the Earth was flat

 - point out that the president of the actual "Flat Earth Society" is not a creationist but an evolutionist